cesipy/parallel-matrix-multiplication/README.md

 ## Showcase

+This showcase compares the naive approach of having a thread for each row-column combination.
+For example, if there are two 30x30 matrices mutliplied, 30 threads are created.

 ### Two core machine with four threads

 On a four thread machine and a matrix size `sz = 2000` the result is the following: